exoad/yttriuslang.c/README.txt

-Everything below is detailed under the Yttrius subset language Y++ which is much more useable under a multiparadigm, high noise orientation.
+Everything below is detailed under the Yttrius subset language Y++ which is much more useable under a multiparadigm, high sugar orientation.
 Featuring OOP & AOP

 This language and all of its subsets and adaptations are not meant to replace any other languages.
 Instead, it is best